edu-andreu/picante-public/README.md

+# 🌶️ Picante

-# Thinkion Report Downloader API
+POS Report Downloader

-Efficient API for transforming Thinkion logs into JSON format for N8N integration, deployed on Railway.
+API for automatically logging to the POS site and downloading repors into JSON format from N8N integration, deployed on Railway.
+The automation runs every 1 hr.

 ## 📁 Project Structure